jizhang/jizhang.github.com/source/_drafts/how-to-avoid-null-pointer-exception.md

 However, nullness check annotations have not been standardized yet.
 Though there was a [JSR 305][4] proposed on Sep.
 2006, it has been dormant ever since.
 A lot of third party libraries provide such annotations, and they are supported by different tools.
 Some popular candidates are:

 * `javax.annotation.Nonnull`, proposed by JSR 305, and its reference implementation is `com.google.code.findbugs.jsr305`.
-* `org.eclipse.jdt.annotation.NonNull`, used by Eclipse IDE to be static nullness check.
+* `org.eclipse.jdt.annotation.NonNull`, used by Eclipse IDE to do static nullness check.
 * `edu.umd.cs.findbugs.annotations.NonNull`, used by SpotBugs, it depends on `jsr305`.
 * `org.springframework.lang.NonNull`, provided by Spring Framework.
 * `org.checkerframework.checker.nullness.qual.NonNull`, used by Checker Framework.